BIG DATA, OFFICIAL STATISTICS, AND PUBLIC POLICY

 Paper presented at the Measuring the Effects of Globalization, Washington DC.

-The Future of Information in Public Policy: Towards a National Data Policy
+The Future of Information in Public Policy: Privacy vs Practicality considerations

-Examine the impact of rapid information flow (including social media and real-time data) on the formulation, monitoring and evaluation of public policy, the need for a national data policy.
-The issues of data management, privacy and confidentiality and overall architecture of the National Information Architecture will be discussed.
+Examine the impact of rapid information flow (including social media and real-time data) on the formulation, monitoring and evaluation of public policy and the issues of privacy and confidentiality.

 OMB Memorandum (M-13-13) Open Data Policy – Managing Information as an asset.